Position

 • Strong knowledge of payroll laws and regulations.

-• Proficient in payroll systems and software.
+• Proficient in payroll software and Microsoft Office Suite.

 Is becoming a Payroll Manager a good career path?